teraspora/fractagons/README.md

   I realise this is not the ideal scheme - lumping them all together under a (defmulti), might be better - but revamping this part of the program is not a priority at present.

-  After these, we find our core affine transform, (polygon-h), described above.
+  After these, we find our core affine transform, (polygon-j), described above.

   Following these, we see the (pre-transform) fn, referred to above, which actually encapsulates a bunch of function variants in a case statement.
 We pass it the index which is the value